 Skeletal muscle mass (SMM) is an integral body tissue.
 Together with the nervous system and bones, it is responsible for your body’s movements..

 Beside its role in allowing you to move, skeletal muscle is the largest site of ‘postprandial glucose disposal’.
 This is a scientific term which just means that your muscles help process the sugar from the food you eat.
 It’s also a site for lipid oxidation (the breakdown of fats).

-Your skeletal muscle mass is also an important factor in your basal metabolic rate, which is the amount of calories you need to function when you’re ‘at rest’.
-All this means that preserving your skeletal muscle mass is essential to maintain your metabolic and locomotive health.
+Your skeletal muscle mass is also an important factor in your basal metabolic rate.
+This is the amount of calories you need to function when you’re ‘at rest’.
+All this means that preserving your skeletal muscle mass is essential to maintain your metabolic health.

 Skeletal muscle mass is dictated by the difference between how much muscle you’re making (muscle protein synthesis (MPS)) and how much muscle you’re losing (muscle protein breakdown (MPB)).

-You can control this process using two important factors: protein from your diet, and resistance training.
+You can control this process using two important factors.
+The first is protein from your diet, and the second is resistance training.